adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 An emblem for which the verification procedure produces a result other than `INVALID` marks any asset whose address is identified by at least one of the emblem's BIs.
 Such an emblem signals that the respective asset is enjoys the specific protections of IHL.

+Emblem issuers MUST only issue emblems for assets that are used only for protected purposes.

 # Algorithms

 ## Signed Emblem Verification Procedure {#signed-emblems}